 Having this knowledge in hand makes it easier to decide which type of exercise equipment is best suited for each of us.

-Who’s better: exercise bike or elliptical?
+So…who’s better: exercise bike or elliptical?

 The elliptical and the stationary bike provide many similar fitness & health benefits and have few qualitative differences between them.